jeffkaufman/jammer/README.md

 3. Run imager

-4. Install Raspberry PI OS Lite
+4. Install Raspberry PI OS Lite.
+Give it jeffkaufman for the user, ssh public key for login, and tell it about the WiFi

-5. Connect a keyboard and monitor and log in.
-It will ask you to create a
-   password: use 'jeffkaufman' with something secure.

-6. Use the automated setup tool: `sudo raspi-config`

-   i.
-Set the country to US

-   ii.
-Configure Wi-Fi

-   iii.
-Enable SSH

-7. Log back in over ssh.
+5. After booting the image, run `sudo nmap -sn 192.168.0.0/24` to learn what IP it came up under.

-8. `sudo apt update && sudo apt upgrade`
+6. `sudo apt update && sudo apt upgrade`

-9. `sudo apt install emacs mosh git`
+7. `sudo apt install git`

 ## Mac Version